integrated-application-development/manifold-issue-450/README.md

   location: class instance.of.Main
 ```

-Compiling with the following section of the pom commented out will compiles correctly without any errors.
+Compiling with the following section of the pom commented out will compile correctly without any errors.
 https://github.com/Integrated-Application-Development/instanceof/blob/984f5e2ce3a72dfaee82a06e908969d67c6618c9/pom.xml#L19-L21